cloud-yantra-oss/helm/README.md

 ### 3. SurrealDB

-The chart at [surrealdb](charts/surrealdb) contains a helm chart for deploying a Surreal server.
+The chart at [surrealdb](charts/surrealdb) contains a helm chart for deploying a SurrealDB server.

 The default values are available in the [`values.yaml`](charts/surrealdb/values.yaml) file.